 Modern day governance is strongly focused on citizen engagement so it’s entirely possible that your agency will have existing infrastructure in place to help facilitate effective engagement and information gathering with your end user community.
 To maximize your efforts in this area, we recommend the following steps:

 - Identify the national organizations that represent your end users and seek out the studies they have published on recommended best practices for future technology implementation.
-In the case of a land management software system like POSSE LMS, this includes organizations like the National Association of Home Builders, the International Code Council, the U.S. Department of Housing and Urban Development, and the American Planning Association.
+In the case of a permitting & licensing software system like POSSE PLS, this includes organizations like the National Association of Home Builders, the International Code Council, the U.S. Department of Housing and Urban Development, and the American Planning Association.

 - Reach out to constituent organizations and your agency counterparts in communities where effective new solutions have been launched recently to quantify their end user benefits and overall system assessments.
 These first-hand accounts of system usage will provide you with invaluable insights on the technology ‘pain points’ that plagued their previously compromised or antiquated systems, as well as the effective user experiences within the new system that facilitate legitimate efficiencies and growth.
 Take note of the historic pain points to ensure your final proposal rectifies them all AND to ensure the necessary fixes are captured as core system requirements for your software system of choice.
 Again, a consultative Solution Provider can be of assistance here in routing you to the appropriate contacts to facilitate this investigation.